Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/Documentation/GettingStarted.md

 ## Creating new SymbolExtractorAndRenamer tools

 To create new Swift Compiler tool create the directory in `swift/tools/` and follow the structure of existing tools, e.g. `obfuscator-symbol-extactor`.
 You need to create proper `CMakeLists.txt` build file starting with `add_swift_host_tool(<tool-name>` and include all the tool's dependecies and  `.cpp` files of the tool.

+## Adding new parameters to command line tool

+In the directory `swift/tools/<tool-name>` please find the `.cpp` file that defines the tool in question.
+There'll a namespace definition called `options` at the top of the file.
+This is the place that all the parameters are defined in.

+We're using the `llvm::cl` for the parameters definition and parsing.
+The definition is done by creating static global variables of the type from `llvm::cl`.
+They do not have to be enclosed in the `options` namespace, but we're doing it by convention to increase readability.
+The possible types of parameters as well as the possible options for each of them are documented in the [LLVM CommandLine Library Manual](https://llvm.org/docs/CommandLine.html).

+The actual parsing is done in the `llvm::cl::ParseCommandLineOptions` function.